sokinpui/Blog/content/post/vim4-markdownWritingSetup/index.md

 > markdown syntax is so simple that you can preview it in your brain.

 Mostly the preview is for Math expression, image, video and gif.
 I will either open browser with [markown-preivew.nvim](https://github.com/iamcco/markdown-preview.nvim) or **Obsidian** ~~(Obsidian is the best markdown viewer ever!)~~ to see how my file will be rendered.
 Obsidian file explorer will show rich content like `*.gif`, `*.png` or `*.mp4`. ~~typora hide them!~~

+New plugin found at Wed Aug 16 07:34:40 PM CST 2023, I now totally dropped **markown-preivew.nvim**, and use [this plugin: open-in-obsidian.nvim](https://github.com/sokinpui/open-in-obsidian.nvim).
+You can open the file using command `Obsidian` to "preview" current file in obsidian! why would I need a browser if the file I am editing is already a file inside obsidian vault?

 <!--
 difference between typora and obsidian file explorer